UOM-EEE-EEEN11202/notes-part1/docs/chapters/software_development_tools/libraries.rst

    use std::io;

 to add functions for reading input from the command line, and displaying output back to the terminal.

+There are lots of functions available in the standard library.
+We won't cover them all here, but you will encounter lots as you move through the course.

 Packages from online repositories